conarwelsh/nettuts-laravel4-and-backbone/readme.md

-## What we are going to build:
+## What we are going to be building:

-- Build a JSON API using Laravel 4
+- JSON API using Laravel 4
 - Use Composer for all server-side dependencies
-- Build a single page app using Backbone.js
+- A single page app using Backbone.js
 - Use NPM to manage all client-side dependencies

 > Note: This tutorial assumes that you have Composer, NPM, and a LESS compiler installed.